slightlyoff/history_api/app_history.md

 In some cases, the event is cancelable via `event.preventDefault()`, which prevents the navigation from going through.
 Specifically:

-- It is cancelable for user-initiated navigations via `<a>` elements, including both same-document fragment navigations and cross-document navigations.
+- It is cancelable for user-initiated navigations via `<a>` and `<form>` elements, including both same-document fragment navigations and cross-document navigations.
 - It is cancelable for programmatically-initiated navigations, via mechanisms such as `location.href = ...` or `aElement.click()`, including both same-document fragment navigations and cross-document navigations.
 - It is cancelable for programmatically-initiated same-document navigations initiated via `appHistory.pushNewEntry()`, `appHistory.updateCurrentEntry()`, or their old counterparts `history.pushState()` and `history.replaceState()`.
 - It is _not_ cancelable for user-initiated navigations via browser UI, such as the URL bar or bookmarks.